danvig/danvig.github.io/README.md

 The following is a github repo for some more of my web projects.

 ## Contents ##

-- iPhone 12 - A spotlight page for the iPhone 12.
+- Wordle - A recreation of the game Wordle.

-- Cipher Tribute Page - A tribute page for the character, Cipher, from the Fast and Furious franchise.

 - Scream Movie Spotlight Page - A spotlight page for the cult classic horror film, "Scream".

+- Web Development Landing Page - A landing page for my Web Development brand.

 - Hotel Template - A template for a hotel website (in-progress)

-- Web Development Landing Page - A landing page for my Web Development brand.

-- Stab - A re-creation of the search page for the first Stab film from Scream 5 (in-progress).
+- Sunrise Sucks - A, mobile friendly, recreation of one of the old Scream 3 promotional websites from 1999.